- The Mountain Climber’s Beginning

 “I have been such a fool,” she said, and dropped her head into her hands and sobbed.

-“I rummaged in the back seat and found a loose towel I had in my bag and put it around her shoulders to dry her off, and keep her a bit warm.
+“I took her my car to escape the rain, and I put a towel I had in the back seat around her shoulders to dry her off, and keep her a bit warm.
 She tugged it about her and turned her head to thank me.

 “At that moment, when she looked at me, I fell in love.
 Her eyes were a deep brown, her nose a perfect bridge and her lips were exquisite.
 I stared at her as she rubbed her hair with the towel.
 When she had finished, her hair was a torrent of black tresses that tumbled across her face and only made her more alluring.